Visits by Appointment

 Our heritage room features the Harvey’s of Edinburgh family history dating from the 1770’s to present day, including the Harvey’s Codex, links to Lord Byron, The Battle of Balaclava and the now famous Whisky Galore story.

-Visitors will be offered a private viewing of the wildlife collection of our Artist in residence, Joanna McDonough at our unique Speyside Distillery Gallery.
-The distillery was also used in the BBC’s Monarch of the Glen as their local ‘Lagganmore distillery’
+The distillery was also famously used in the BBC’s Monarch of the Glen as their local ‘Lagganmore Distillery’

 How to Book

-Prices start from £20 to include a tour and 3 SPEY single malt whisky tastings.
+Prices start from £25 to include a tour and SPEY single malt whisky tastings, special Manager’s bespoke tours can be made available upon request.

-We may, on occasion, be able to accommodate requests for more bespoke packages – food and whisky pairings, meeting facilities and light refreshments.
+We may, on occasion, be able to accommodate requests for more unique packages especially created for you.
+Recent specialist clients have enjoyed – food and whisky pairings, meeting facilities, lunch and light refreshments.

 How to Find Us